uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 > CodeSandbox demo:
 [context](https://codesandbox.io/s/context-y6zc9?file=/src/App.js)

-In this example, "App" is our top-level component.
+In this example, "GrandGrandParent" is our top-level component.
 We create a state and dispatch method method using `useReducer` and pass the state and dispatch to `messageContext.Provider`.
 In Context API, the components that are wrapped between context providers can use the global context (they're also known as consumers).
 When the global context changed, the corresponding component that subscribes to the global context will also get re-rendered.
-App is essentially a simplified "store" in the flux architecture
+App is essentially a simplified "store" in the flux architecture.

 In our `Display` component, we extract from the context the `state` and the `dispatch` method, then pass the button an onClick function to toggle the theme color with `dispatch`.